Adjuvo/senseglove_ros_ws/README.md

 - You can find the defaults/calibrated parameters in the [calibration folder](src/senseglove/senseglove_shared_resources/calibration/).

 ## Haptics: ##
 - ROS-Control for the force-feedback system.
-Refer to the joints & controllers assigned for each senseglove product in the [config folder](/src/hardware_interface/senseglove_hardware_interface/config/).
+Refer to the joints & controllers assigned for each senseglove product in the [config folder](/senseglove_ros/senseglove/senseglove_control/senseglove_hardware_interface/config/).
-- Refer to the python scripts for haptic implementation in the [senseglove_haptics folder](/src/senseglove/senseglove_haptics/src/senseglove_haptics/).
+- Refer to the python scripts for haptic implementation in the [senseglove_haptics folder](/senseglove_ros/senseglove/senseglove_interaction/src/senseglove_interaction/haptics/).
 - `NOTE for NOVA 2`: The vibration feedback is disabled for the Index,  Thumb and the palm locations because of a packet overloading issue.
 A custom_waveform service will be implemented instead of employing ros-control.

 ## TO-DO: ##
 - `Custom_waveform` service for Nova-2 vibrations
 - `Calibration Profiling`, either from SenseCom (or) as a service call with interactive GUI.
 This should allow us to access and control the calbration.
-- `IMU` access (incl. sensor value if possible)
+- `IMU_TF_Broadcaster`, the current implementation does not have the right tf conversion.